 by Clay Mills

-I remember sitting in a Mexican restaurant a couple years ago with the late songwriter Tim Johnson.
+I remember sitting in a Mexican restaurant a few years ago with the late songwriter Tim Johnson.

 We were preparing to play a benefit that evening for a local high school.
 “What’s stopping you?”
 Tim asked.
 You see, I’d just told him that I’d always dreamed of playing the stage at the legendary Ryman Auditorium.
 So many of my musical heroes had stood on that hardwood stage singing their songs for the gathered.